Legion of Honor Exhibition

 Caeretan hydria (water jar), attributed to Eagle Painter (Greek, Caeretan, active 530‒500 BC), 520‒510 BC.
 Terracotta, height 17 1/2 in.
 (44.6 cm).
 Herakles and Iolaos attacking the hydra.
 Courtesy of the J. Paul Getty Museum, Los Angeles, 83.AE.346

 Togas, temples, hydraulic engineering, winemaking, and even “Roman” numerals, all widely credited to the Romans, were actually Etruscan innovations.
 The Etruscans thrived in what is now Italy for almost a millennium, from around 900 to 100 BC, before the rise of the Roman Empire.
 They laid the foundation for present-day architecture, engineering, and artistic achievements.
 Yet their culture remains overshadowed by ancient Greece and Rome.
 Drawing on the latest archaeological discoveries and cutting-edge scholarship, this is the most comprehensive exhibition on Etruscan culture in the United States to date.
-Almost 200 exquisitely crafted and well-preserved examples of bronze and terracotta sculpture, gold jewelry, ceramics, and architectural features, as well as the longest-surviving piece of Etruscan writing, reveal a legacy that continues to captivate today.
+Over 150 exquisitely crafted and well-preserved examples of bronze and terracotta sculpture, gold jewelry, ceramics, and architectural features, as well as the longest-surviving piece of Etruscan writing, reveal a legacy that continues to captivate today.

 Sponsors